srp33/WishBuilder/instructions.md

     featureDescriptionPlural: genes
     ```

 15. Add, commit, and push your changes to the branch that you created earlier.
-Replace `<message>` with a brief messages that describes the work you have done.
-Replace `<new-branch-name>` with the name of the branch you created previously.
+Follow the example below, but replace `<message>` with a brief message that describes the work you have done, and replace `<new-branch-name>` with the name of the branch you created previously.

     ```
     git add --all